Psychologists Singapore

 While your psychologist may undoubtedly have their own opinions and beliefs, mental health professionals, including psychologists, avoid providing advice.

-A key idea of therapy is that you are the expert on your life experiences.
+A key idea that psychologists believe is that you are the expert on your life experiences.
 Hence, the goal is to understand what motivates you and how to make better decisions with guidance and professional support.

 TYHO psychologists avoid providing a ‘quick’ solution, as it usually decreases a person’s trust in themselves.
 Direct solutions would also incorrectly imply that the psychologist knows your life better than you do.